September 30, 2020

 Considering that investment in OSS seems to be growing exponentially, and it is being used in key parts of the mission-critical infrastructure of a vast number of companies, there is no going back to the proprietary ways of the past.

-Finally, many of the most popular open source projects had their inception within large enterprises.
+Many of the most popular open source projects had their inception within large enterprises.
 Kubernetes is a perfect example of this.
-Since being donated to the OSS community in 2015 by Google, forty-percent of enterprise companies included in the Cloud Native Computing Foundation’s biannual survey in 2019 reported that they’re running Kubernetes in production environments.
+Since being donated to the OSS community in 2015 by Google, 64% of enterprise companies included in the Cloud Native Computing Foundation’s biannual survey in 2022 reported that they’re running Kubernetes in production environments.

 Below is a list of some other notable OSS technologies that had their start inside corporations: